R2NorthstarTools/NorthstarProton/README.md

 - This is a custom build of Proton, and is *not* affiliated with Valve's Proton.
 - The use of this Proton build, or any Proton build, outside of Steam is universally unsupported.
-- Report any issues with *this* Proton build to *this* repo.
+- Report any issues with *this* Proton build to *this* repo -OR- make a ticket on the Northstar Discord [[invite link](https://discord.com/invite/northstar)].
 Do not take them to upstream wine, Valve, or TKG.
 - Do not use this Proton runner for any games other than TF|2 / Northstar
 - Builds are currently done on SteamOS.
 This means that `glibc 2.33` is a hard minimum requirement.